-While wet slips may be popular in coastal areas, dry boat storage provides more storage options.
-You can store your boat on a rack, in a storage unit or personal storage, or storing with Neighbor.
-Dry boat storage can protect your boat year round at an affordable cost.
+While wet slips may be a popular boat storage option in coastal areas, dry boat storage provides more options for a wider variety of needs.
+You can store your boat on a rack, in a boat yard, in a storage unit, or on a space featured on Neighbor.
+Dry boat storage can protect your boat year round at an affordable cost when compared to other boat storage options.

 Dry boat storage is any boat storage that is out of water.
 While wet slip storage has a convenience factor, dry boat storage has a cosmetic upside.
 Keeping your boat out of the water will help keep the exterior clean.
 It also reduces the chance of mildew and other water induced inconveniences.